Sambhav05-cmd/wlc-XDP-lb/README.md

- # XDP Weighted Least-Connections NAT Load Balancer
+# XDP Least-Connections NAT Load Balancer

-A high-performance Layer-4 load balancer built in the XDP/eBPF fast path, providing stateful connection-aware scheduling with full NAT semantics.
+A high-performance Layer-4 NAT based load balancer built in the XDP/eBPF fast path, providing stateful connection-aware scheduling with full NAT semantics.

 The dataplane performs connection tracking, backend selection, and bidirectional address rewriting entirely before packets enter the Linux networking stack, enabling low-latency and high-throughput load distribution under heavy connection concurrency.

 The system supports both Least-Connections (LC) and Weighted Least-Connections (WLC) scheduling, each available with selectable connection accounting modes.
-Backend pools and virtual service endpoints (VIP–port pairs) can be added, removed, or updated dynamically at runtime through an interactive CLI, without restarting the dataplane.
+It is structured as a long-running daemon that loads and owns the BPF program, and a separate control CLI that communicates with the daemon at runtime — without ever restarting the dataplane.

 Traffic is steered only for configured services, allowing unrelated network flows to pass through the interface unaffected.